divakaryash/divakaryash/README.md

 - 👋 Hi, I’m @divakaryash
-- 👀 I’m interested in ML/Blockchain Development
+- 👀 I’m interested in Blockchain Development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...